 WilDi isn't the right answer for every solar ad budget.
 A few honest cases where traditional channels still pencil out:

 If you're a national rooftop solar brand running awareness across 30 metros, broadcast TV and programmatic display deliver scale that GPS-verified delivery can't match yet.
-WilDi's mesh runs neighborhood-deep, not country-wide.
-The Middleman Tax is a worse deal at small budgets — at $50M+ annual spend, the absolute waste is large but the scale convenience may justify the trade.
+WilDi delivers nation-wide via Backgrounds and into any Tunnel or Zone the operator places, but per-metro driver density is sized today for hyperlocal saturation, not broadcast TV's mass reach.
+The Middleman Tax is a worse deal at small budgets.
+At $50M+ annual spend, the absolute waste is large but the scale convenience may justify the trade.

 Third-party-ownership platforms (Sunrun, Sunnova, GoodLeap, Mosaic, and similar) bring co-funded marketing dollars that flow through their preferred-vendor stack.
 If the financing partner is paying half the impression spend on a programmatic buy, the channel mix isn't yours to optimize on CAC alone.